China hero image

 Shanghai & the Coast

-• Fly or high-speed rail to Shanghai (4.5–6 hrs) for skyline contrast and partner visits.
+• Fly or take high-speed rail to Shanghai (4.5–6 hours) for skyline contrast and partner visits.

 • The Bund, Pudong observation decks, and French Concession walking tours highlight colonial and modern history.